 For further guidance see our ‘Influencers’ guide to making clear that ads are ads’.

 Think of the children

 When directly targeting under-12s, you’ll need to make it even clearer when something is an ad.
 While most children will have developed the ability to recognise most forms of marketing by the time they reach 8 years old, those under the age of 12 often still struggle to recognise highly integrated and immersive marketing in online spaces.

 For that reason, marketers that are targeting this age group need to bear three main points in mind.
 Firstly, the disclosure must be prominent, meaning large and colourful enough to stand out.
-It should also appear as the ad is activated, or before where possible.
+Secondly, it should also appear as the ad is activated - or before where possible.
 Thirdly, the identity of the marketer should be clear in the disclosure.

 Consider all aspects of the Code

 Finally, it is important to always consider the rest of the CAP Code – making clear something’s an ad isn’t the only requirement for ad content.
-As ever, marketing communications should, among other things, not materially mislead consumers or cause serious or widespread offence.
+As ever, marketing communications should, among other things, be socially responsibly and not mislead consumers materially or cause serious or widespread offence.

 For further guidance visit www.asa.org.uk/influencers.
 If you are an influencer, or a brand/agency working with one, and have a question around whether a piece of social media content is advertising that needs be disclosed as such, please use our self-help tool here.